 - Avoid name-calling.
 This is where things can get ugly.
 If you resort to slandering anyone—from the person you’re in the conversation with to the candidates you’re not voting for—you’ll evoke anger, and no one will listen to you.
 In fact, it might solidify the other person's opinion.

 - Don’t attack.
 When someone states their opinion, there is no reason to attack what they believe.
 Doing so will only alienate the other person and close off future opportunities to be heard.
 One way to open your side of the debate is to say something like, “You just made an excellent point.
 Here is how I view the issue.”
-That way, you're showing respect for the other person.
+That way, you're showing respect for the other person before you state your opinion.

 - Don’t judge.
 A political opinion that disagrees with yours doesn’t make the other person bad.
 It’s nothing more than a different point of view.